WHAT MAKES FSSD SPECIAL

 - The FSSD physical education program is recognized on both the state and national level as a model.
 One school is a state demonstration centers and a second school is a national award winner for physical education.
 Students in grades K-4 receive daily physical education instruction.

 - Special academic programs include the Honors program for high-ability learners in grades 5-8 as well as a program of services for gifted and talented students.
-Each school has a teacher of gifted students who provides direct instruction to eligible students.
+Each school has an accelerated learning teacher who provides direct instruction to eligible students.

 - The district is committed to early childhood education and has pre-kindergarten classes in all of the elementary schools.

-- The FSSD is committed to integrating technology at all grade levels and has two Instructional Technology Specialists.
+- The FSSD is committed to integrating technology at all grade levels and has three Instructional Technology Specialists.

 - The FSSD operates a low-cost Morning and Afternoon Care (MAC) program for children five days a week and during most holidays and summer break.
 MAC is a self-sustaining program that provides enrichment, tutoring, and extra-curricular activities for its students.